Best Webinar Software Reviews from a Webinerd

 Zoho Meeting’s basic and plain user interface could also use some work.

-That said, its popularity and high customer reviews make Zoho an effective alternative to Zoom video meetings — but not so much for webinars.
+That said, its popularity and high customer reviews make Zoho a cost-effective alternative to Zoom video meetings — but not so much for webinars.

 Zoho Meeting Pros